 In July 2019, the public marine terminals of the Port set a new record for cargo, handling 98,529 containers.

-In 2020, longshore workers at Baltimore’s Seagirt Marine Terminal set a new record for container moves.
-While unloading and loading the supersize container vessel Maersk Edinburgh, crews made 5,536 container moves, surpassing the previous record set in 2019.
+In February 2021, longshore workers at Seagirt Marine Terminal set a new record for container moves.
+While unloading and loading the supersize container vessel Maersk Edinburgh, crews made 6,000 container moves over three days, the most ever moves from a single ship in the 315-year history of the Port.

 The Port of Baltimore is also home to a fleet of cruise ships and touring vessels.
 Cruise Maryland offers year round cruising to the Bahamas, Bermuda, Canada/New England, and the Caribbean.
 Royal Caribbean International’s Grandeur of the Seas and Carnival Cruise Lines’ Pride sails out of Maryland.